zackstout/aoc-2025/remaining.md

 Shuffle data around a grid to available spaces: fewest number of steps.

+It seems like the trick is going to be that we can treat the empty space as a single node that we are moving around; then it reduces to a straightforward pathfinding BFS in a grid maze.

 ### --- Day 23: Safe Cracking ---

 Intcode-style computer simulation.